amandafroment/BeanThere/README.md

 ## Future Enhancements (Icebox Items)

-- AAU, I want to upload photos with my review
+- AAU, I want to upload and post photos with my review
-- AAU, I want to see my profile page
+- AAU, I want to see my profile page, edit my user details, and add a profile photo or avatar
-- AAU, I want to have a "forget my password" option (for developer purposes, we would have to create a User Model instead of relying on Django's built-in authorization
+- AAU, I want to have a "forget my password" option (for developer purposes, we would have to create a User Model instead of relying on Django's built-in authorization)
-- AAU, I want to login through a third-party site (OAuth)
+- AAU, I want to login through my existing account on a third-party site (OAuth)
-- AAU, I want to be able to view friends' profiles and see their favourite cafes
+- AAU, I want to be able to view friends' profiles and see their favourite cafes and recent reviews